-Stevenson-Wydler Technology Innovation Act of 1980 (P.L.
+STEVENSON-WYDLER TECHNOLOGY INNOVATION ACT OF 1980 (P.L.
 96-480)

-The Stevenson-Wydler Act of 1980 is the first of a continuing series of laws to define and promote technology transfer.
-It made it easier for federal laboratories to transfer technology to nonfederal parties and provided outside organizations with a means to access federal laboratory developments.
+The Stevenson-Wydler Act of 1980 is the first of a continuing series of laws that define and promote technology transfer.
+This Act made it easier for federal laboratories to transfer technology to nonfederal parties and provided outside organizations with a means to access federal laboratory developments.